sqdlab/SQDToolz/docs/ACQ Data Format.md

 - `NumSegments` - Number of segments within an experiment window
 - `NumRepetitions` - Number of experiment windows to capture

 Note that each reptitition is typically synchronised via a sequence trigger along with the individual acquisition triggers over each individual segment.
 The resulting array is referenced as `data[channel][repetition][segment][sample]`.
+Now the demarcation of the channels might suggest that one returns one ACQ-compatible instrument object per channel of the acquisition instrument.
+However, most acquisition cards tend to operate on the principle of a single acquisition trigger and then acquiring synchronously across multiple input channels.
+Thus, the channel selection/binding is provided via the following mandatory driver-level properties:

+- `ChannelsAvailable` - Read-only property that returns the number of available channels.
+- `ChannelsAcquired`  - A boolean list (size equal to the number of available channels) indexing the channels currently being acquired.
+For example, if channels 2 and 3 on a 4-channel ACQ instrument are to be read, then the list is: `[False, True, True, False]`.

-Note that the channels are set or queried via the mandatory driver property `ChannelsAcquired` which holds a boolean list of enabled channels.
-If multiple channels are to be acquired in a disjointed manner, then one may subdivide the instrument driver into channels which are themselves ACQ-compatible driver objects; a pattern similar to that adopted with the AWG or microwave source drivers.
-The reason to
+The idea is that the channels are to read concurrently.
+If multiple channels are to acquire in a disjointed manner, then one may subdivide the instrument driver into channels which are themselves ACQ-compatible driver objects; a pattern similar to that adopted with the AWG or microwave source drivers.
+Nonetheless, one may choose to pair up individual portions to perform the device-optimised concurrent readout.

+# Note on multipurpose instruments

+Some instruments can act as both AWG and ACQ instruments (e.g. the Tabor P2584M).
+In such cases, there may be a conflict of properties.
+In such cases, the driver should internally instantiate two separate classes (e.g. one for AWG and one for ACQ) that coordinate with the main driver class.
+In the case of instantiating a HAL object, one should have a function that returns the appropriate AWG or ACQ object.